Chres-SC/bitcoin/doc/README.md

-Revolt core
+Revolt Core
 =============

 Setup
 ---------------------
-Revolt core is the original Bitcoin client and it builds the backbone of the network.
+Revolt Core is the original Bitcoin client and it builds the backbone of the network.
 It downloads and, by default, stores the entire history of Revolt Transactions, which requires a few hundred gigabytes of disk space.
 Depending on the speed of your computer and network connection, the synchronization process can take anywhere from a few hours to a day or more.

-To download Revolt core, visit [bitcoincore.org](https://bitcoincore.org/en/download/).
+To download Revolt Core, visit [bitcoincore.org](https://bitcoincore.org/en/download/).

 Running
 ---------------------
-The following are some helpful notes on how to run Revolt core on your native platform.
+The following are some helpful notes on how to run Revolt Core on your native platform.

 ### Unix